LLNL/zfp/docs/source/modes.rst

 we discuss it first since the other modes can be expressed in terms of setting expert mode parameters.

-The four parameters denote constraints that are applied to each block.
+The four parameters denote constraints that are applied to each block in the :ref:`compression algorithm <algorithm-lossy>`.
 Compression is terminated as soon as one of these constraints is not met, which has the effect of truncating the compressed bit stream that encodes the block.
 The four constraints are as follows: